-People who have been charged with prostitution crimes in New Orleans usually feel embarrassed and are unsure of what they should do.
+People who have been charged with prostitution in New Orleans usually feel embarrassed and are unsure of what they should do.
 It is normal to feel this confusion and uncertainty.
 You need the assistance of a skilled criminal defense attorney who is ready to listen and answer all your questions.
-Attorney Elizabeth B. Carpenter believes that prostitution should not even be considered a criminal offense.
-She has defended many people in the New Orleans area who have been accused of prostitution related crimes.
-She is ready to serve as your advocate.
+Attorney Elizabeth B. Carpenter is an advocate for sex workers’ rights and the decriminalization of prostitution.
+She has defended many people in the New Orleans area who have been accused of prostitution crimes.

 New Orleans Prostitution Crimes and Penalties

 Pandering in Louisiana includes operating a house of prostitution, trying to force someone into prostitution, and receiving support or maintenance from prostitution.
 This crime is a felony and has a penalty of fines and imprisonment in Louisiana.

 Promoting prostitution in Louisiana means that a person willfully controls, supervises or manages an enterprise for profit where customers are charged a fee for prostitution.
 This crime carries a penalty of fines and/or imprisonment.

 Soliciting for prostitution is a separate offense from prostitution in Louisiana and means that a person solicits, invites, or transports another person to any place to promote prostitution.
 This crime carries a penalty of fines and/or imprisonment.

 Letting Premises For Prostitution

 Letting premises for prostitution is the granting of the right of use of any premises, knowing that they are to be used for the practice of prostitution, or allowing the continued use of the premises with such knowledge.
 This crime carries a penalty of fines and/or imprisonment.